lemunozm/lancat/README.md

 ```
 If you have `~/.cargo/bin` in your PATH, you will be able to use *lancat* everywhere in your computer!

+*Windows users can also use the redistributable that comes with each release instead of install it.*

 *Supports `linux` and `windows`, but could work in others platforms.*

 # How it works?